- Purchase the complete Expat Arrivals Paris Guide (PDF)

 Expats moving to Paris will find it one of the easiest cities in the world to navigate.
 Orientation is simplified by the 20 numbered arrondissements, and an extensive system of buses and trains provide accessible and affordable public transport.
 A private car is a luxury that only businesspeople and status-seekers confess to needing.
 The city also has a large-scale bicycle-sharing system in place called Velib.

 The French healthcare system is among the best in the world.
 Those who contribute to social security or who have reached retirement age in their home country can often benefit from the fantastic public health insurance system, which is funded by tax deductions and can cover up to 70 percent of healthcare costs.

-One drawback to living in Paris, however, is the high cost of living.
+One downside to the many upsides of living in Paris, however, is the high cost of living.
 Accommodation is particularly expensive.
 Expats on a budget should be prepared to downsize and live outside of the city centre if they want to cut costs.
 Apartment-hunting can also be very challenging.
 Expats should expect to compete with large numbers of people for a living space that they may not be particularly passionate about.

 With so many fantastic activities to enjoy, restaurants to sample, museums to meander and parks to explore there's very little reason to spend too much time at home.
 The climate in Paris is pleasant, rarely peaking above 25°C (77°F) in summer or dropping below freezing in winter.
 On the whole, expats are sure to have a magical time in the City of Lights, for however long they decide to stay.